nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.3.Architecture/index.md

 In FHIR messaging, a "message" is sent from a source application to a destination application when an event happens.
 Events mostly correspond to things that happen in the real world.
 The message consists of a bundle identified by the tag "http://hl7.org/fhir/tag/message", with the first resource in the bundle being a MessageHeader resource.

-**Further Information**

-For more information about FHIR messaging please visit: [HL7 FHIR DSTU2 1.0.2 Messaging Implementation]

 [HL7 FHIR DSTU2 1.0.2 Messaging Implementation]:http://hl7.org/fhir/DSTU2/messaging.html

 [ADW-AssessmentNotice-1]: ../Profile.ADW-AssessmentNotice/Profile.ADW-AssessmentNotice.html